JosXa/tgintegration/README.md

 - Python **3.7** or higher.
 - A [Telegram API key](https://docs.pyrogram.ml/start/ProjectSetup#api-keys).
-- A user account (seeing things happen in your own account is great for getting started)
+- A user session (seeing things happen in your own account is great for getting started)

 Quick Start Guide